tomasherceg/dotvvm-docs/Pages/basics-first-page.md

 ```

 In the code sample above you can see the **Repeater** control.
 It has a **DataSource** property specified as an attribute
-and the **ItemTemplate** property which is inside the dot:Repeater element.
+and the **ItemTemplate** property which is inside the `dot:Repeater` element.
 Whether the property is used as an
 attribute or as an child element, is decided by the developer of the control.
-The Visual Studio extension supports IntelliSense
+The DotVVM for Visual Studio extension supports IntelliSense
-and it will tell you whether the property should be an attribute or an element.
+and it will tell you which controls and properties are available.

-If you want to apply any other HTML attribute to a control, you can do it - see the **style** declaration in the example.
-The most
+If you want to apply any other HTML attribute to a control, you can do it on most of the controls.
+Notice the **style** attribute applied to the
-common case is to add **class** attribute to the control to apply custom look &amp; feel.
+**Repeater** contron in our example.
+The most common use case for this is adding a **class** attribute to some control.

 ### ViewModel

-The **viewmodel** is a standard C# class which is referenced in the `.dothtml` file.
-Any .NET class can be the viewmodel, but there is
+The **viewmodel** is a standard C# class which is referenced in the `.dothtml` file using the **@viewModel** directive.
+Any .NET class can
-one thing to remember.
+be the viewmodel, but there is one thing to remember.

-> The DotVVM viewmodel must be JSON-serializable.
+> The DotVVM viewmodel class must be JSON-serializable.
 To make everything work properly, we recommend to use only public properties and public methods.
+Don't launch rockets in space in your getters, setters and constructor(s) because it will be executed several times during the JSON serialization.

-We recommend that the viewmodel derive from the `DotVVM.Framework.ViewModel.DotvvmViewModelBase` class.
-It has a handy property **Context**
+We recommend that your viewmodels derive from the `DotVVM.Framework.ViewModel.DotvvmViewModelBase` class.
+This class contains a property **Context**
-which will allow to interact with the HTTP request information, perform redirects and other things you may need.
+which will allow you to interact with the HTTP request, e.g. do a redirect to another page or route.

-There are also **Init**, **Load** and **PreRender** methods you can override to perform tasks in specific state of the request processing.
+The `DotvvmViewModelBase` class also has the **Init**, **Load** and **PreRender** methods.
+You can override them to perform tasks in specific state of
-You can find more information in the [ViewModels](/docs/tutorials/basics-viewmodels) tutorial.
+the request execution.
+You'll find more information about them in the [ViewModels](/docs/tutorials/basics-viewmodels) tutorial.